😩 Struggling to sleep? ShutEye® might be the answer! 👍

 Is It Safe To Sleep After A Concussion?

 The worry that someone with a concussion should stay awake stems from an old fear that it could lead to a coma or even death.
 In truth, sleep doesn’t cause such outcomes.
-Yet, there’s a catch: if someone is asleep, it’s impossible to spot symptoms of serious brain injury.
+Yet, there’s a catch: if someone is asleep, it’s impossible to spot symptoms of serious head injury.

 Recommendations for Sleep After A Concussion